KainatSabir/playwright-automation-framework/README.md

 # playwright-automation-framework
- This is the automation of Automation Practice Website using POM
+ This is the my personal learning project of playwright automation for Automation Practice Website 'https://www.automationexercise.com/' using POM